-Subsequent to August 31, 2023, on November 21, 2023 the Company signed a Letter of Intent ("LOI") with Seyltx Inc. ("Seyltx"), a privately owned U.S. based drug development company, to acquire the Company's Ifenprodil research program for USD \$2,000,000 cash and a 20% common share equity position in Seyltx.
+On November 21, 2023 the Company signed a Letter of Intent ("LOI") with Seyltx Inc. ("Seyltx"), a privately owned U.S. based drug development company, to acquire the Company's Ifenprodil research program for USD \$2,000,000 cash and a 20% common share equity position in Seyltx.
 The transaction is subject to certain conditions including, inter alia, Seyltx financing and the negotiation and execution of a definitive agreement, which is expected to occur within 90 days of the signing of the LOI.